PhilipUit/NOAA_weather_api/README.md

 ### As the API documentation page states, you will need to register for your own credentials.
 Following the instructions at https://www.ncdc.noaa.gov/cdo-web/token to register.
 Now we need to determine a weather station that we would like to retrieve our data for.
 Use the following link to get the id for a NOAA weather station. https://www.ncdc.noaa.gov/cdo-web/datatools/findstation"

-Requirements for the assignment
+Requirements:
 Using the NOAA API, retrieve data for a weather station of your choice.
 Based on the station you pick,

-Determine an appropriate dataset
+Determine an appropriate dataset:
 I choose to use a dataset that is relevant to me.
 This dataset station ID & info is from the website: https://www.ncdc.noaa.gov/cdo-web/datatools/findstation.

-I choose to use data from a local Lakewood, Colorado station (station id:GHCND:USC00055402) that is a collection of Max daily temperatures.
+I choose to use data from a local Colorado station (station id:GHCND:USC00055402) that is a collection of Max daily temperatures.
 (TMAX) Since we need 3 years of data, I pulled daily data from years 2016 - 2018.

 #### Setup/Intro:
 Determine an appropriate dataset/Determine an appropriate dataset type -